 The University is committed to ensuring our Access Agreement delivers our students support and opportunities in order to achieve successful outcomes as a result of their time at Essex.
-Since our 2012-13 Access Agreement, we have invested in support for the retention of students from under-represented groups.
-For our 2014-15 Access Agreement, we will increase this investment.
+Since our 2012-13 Access Agreement, we have invested in support for the retention of students from underrepresented groups and have increased this investment from 2014-15.

 During 2011-12 we undertook a major review to analyse the retention and progression of our students, including the identification of at risk groups and the mechanisms we can put in place to better support progression.
-As a result of this analysis, we will increase investment to support the following activity:
+Since 2012-13 we have continued to undertake further analysis.
+As a result of our findings, we are increasing investment to support the following activity:

-- an increase in central staff and operational resource to support the retention of students; - activity to support the transition of students from under-represented groups; - targeted activity led by our departments/schools, delivered at identified periods when students are at greatest risk of withdrawal; - enhancements to the University's Peer Mentoring Scheme; - student support at department/school level; and - targeted activity through our University Skills Centre.
+- an increase in central staff and operational resource to support the engagement, retention and success of students; - activity to support the transition of students from under-represented groups; - targeted activity to improve continuation rates led by our departments/schools, delivered at key points throughout the students' course; - enhancements to the University's Peer Mentoring Scheme; and - enhancements to personal tutoring arrangements and other student support at department/school level.